October 30

 Aberdeen Washington

-I was packed up and was on the road at the very late time of 12pm.
-I didn’t plan to spend so much time in Aberdeen but I ended up spending most of the afternoon there.
-First there was a fair bit of art scattered around town that I kept running into plus a bunch of murals.
-I didn’t spend too much time looking (but kept finding more) because I needed grocery supplies and consider some new cold, rain wet weather clothing.
-Also Aberdeen is the birth place of Kurt Cobain, lead singer of Nirvana.
+I was packed up and was on the road at the very late time of 12 pm.
+I didn’t plan to spend so much time in Aberdeen, but I ended up spending most of the afternoon there.
+First, there was a fair bit of art scattered around town that I kept running into, plus a bunch of murals.
+I didn’t spend too much time looking (but kept finding more) because I needed grocery supplies and some new cold, rainy weather clothing.
+Also, Aberdeen is the birthplace of Kurt Cobain, the lead singer of Nirvana.
 Nirvana’s most famous song and video can be found HERE.

 Aberdeen Washington

 I ended up getting a fleece sweater for the wet and some long johns and a pair of warm socks for sleeping.
-By the time I did all that and visit Kurt Cobain’s house and memorial park it was mid afternoon and had been lightly drizzling all afternoon.
+By the time I did all that and visited Kurt Cobain’s house and memorial park, it was mid-afternoon and had been lightly drizzling all afternoon.

 Kurt Cobain’s home and memorial park

-My original plan was to flow the coast via Hwy 105 towards Westport.
-In the rain and only hours away from getting dark it seemed to make more sense cutting straight across via Hwy 101.
-This was a really good decision to make as getting a few kilometers outside of town a white van pulled over and Derush Obed (essential one & servant in Hebrew) said there would be a warm bed waiting for me in Raymond (35-40 km’s away).
+My original plan was to follow the coast via Hwy 105 towards Westport.
+In the rain and only hours away from getting dark, it seemed to make more sense to cut straight across via Hwy 101.
+This was a really good decision to make as getting a few kilometers outside of town, a white van pulled over, and Derush Obed (essential one & servant in Hebrew) said there would be a warm bed waiting for me in Raymond (35-40 km’s away).

 More Aberdeen